hakan42/androidgendrawable-maven-plugin/README.md

 [
     {
-        "name" : "phone",  // \w+ part of the SVG file name "qualifiers" : [ // optionnal qualifiers array that the (-{qualifier}) part of the SVG file name must contain "land"
+        "name" : "phone",  // \w+ part of the SVG file name "qualifiers" : [ // optionnal array of qualifiers to filter SVG input "land" // this config only apply to \w+.*-land.*.svg files ],
-		],
         "stretch" : { // the stretch area configuration
             "x" : [ // segments of the top edge of the NinePatch